dwdas9/home/articles/Misc/Spark_To_ADLS/Part1-spark_to_ADLS.md

 ### Why Does Spark Rely on Hadoop Libraries to Access Azure Data Lake Storage (ADLS)?

+**Long story short**: In a standalone Spark setup, we use specific Hadoop JARs solely for connecting to ADLS.
+It's important to note that these are just JARs and don't represent the full Hadoop ecosystem.

 Apache Spark is used for distributed data processing.
 But for data storage it relies on other systems like ADLS, S3 etc. But why, when connecting Spark to ADLS, do we bring Hadoop into the picture?
 Let’s find out.

 **Spark's Core Functionality:**